How to make your makeup last all day (and night) long

 Blotting papers are not a new thing, but they're often forgotten about.
 Introduce blotting papers into your daily makeup regime in two ways: first, apply your moisturiser, wait a few minutes and use a blotting paper to soak up any oils that have not sunk into the skin.
 Next, apply your foundation and do the same thing before moving onto the other steps of your look.

-Pictured, left to right: Chanel Papier Matifiant de Chanel Oil Control tissues, Fenty Beauty Halftime Blotting papers from Sephora, Napoleon Perdis Shine Control Blotting Film.
+Pictured, left to right: Chanel Papier Matifiant de Chanel Oil Control tissues from David Jones, Fenty Beauty Halftime Blotting papers from Sephora, Napoleon Perdis Shine Control Blotting Film.

 Bake your eyes - and your lips